Using an agent or distributor

 Due Diligence

 Due diligence is essential to avoid fraud.
 Any legitimate business in Bahrain will operate under a valid Commercial Registration (CR), with a validity date of less than two years.
-All U.S. companies should check a company’s CR before doing business with them through the Government of Bahrain’s Commercial Registration Portal, www.sijilat.bh.
-The U.S. Commercial Service also provides a fee-based due diligence service for U.S. companies, called International Company Profile (ICP).
-For more details, contact:
+All U.S. companies should check a company’s CR through the Bahraini government’s Commercial Registration Portal, www.sijilat.bh, before doing business with it.
+The U.S. Commercial Service also provides a fee-based due diligence service for U.S. companies, called International Company Profile.
+For details, contact:

 U.S. Embassy Manama – Commercial Section